 Kandahar (ski Course)

-In 2009, the new "Kandahar 2" men's course opened, parallel to the original, which became "Kandahar 1".
-With a maximum incline of 42.6 degrees (92%), it has the second steepest gradient on the World Cup circuit.
+In 2009, the new "Kandahar 2" course opened, parallel to the original, which became "Kandahar 1".
+With a max. incline of 42.6 degrees (92%), it has the 2nd steepest gradient on the World Cup circuit.

 Kandahar 1

-The original course, built for the Olympic debut of alpine skiing in 1936, is now used for women's speed events.
-The downhill course starts on the "Tröglhang" section at 1,490 m (4,888 ft) (AA), and follows mainly the old men's route.
+The Kandahar 1 course starts on "Tröglhang" at 1,490 m (4,888 ft) (AA), and follows mainly the old men's route.
 After the "Schußanger" with two curves, "Himmelreich" jump follows where the Super-G start is located, then "Bödele".
 Then comes the "Waldeck" with 85% gradient, the steepest section in women's circuit and a technically very demending traverse.
 From 2009, course from there continues by newly built route where also giant slalom starts; the "Eishang" is bypassed by via the "Ramwiesen" and via the "Höllentor" it returns to the original Kandahar in "Hölle", the steep section.
 Then passing the "FIS Schneise", a sloping run that, after a hard left-hand bend, ends in the men's course just before the "Tauber-Schuss".

 Kandahar 2